PROFESSIONAL APPRENTICE PROGRAM

 All applicants must be 18 years or older.

 You will hear back from us regardless of application and acceptance status.
-If you have questions about the audition process or program, email our Director of Apprentice Programming, Shannon Rae Lutz.
+If you have questions about the audition process or program, email Torie Wiggins and Shannon Rae Lutz, our apprentice programming team.
 No phone calls please.

 - current headshot (actors only)